How to Build Your Branding Project Team to Get Things Done

 2. Identify a single Project Lead.
 This is the person, one individual, who has the ability and capacity to run point for every interaction with our team for the duration of the project.
 They will be responsible for internally managing your project team and consolidating any of your team’s feedback before delivering it to us.
 They will be most successful if they are tactful and highly organized.
 In a DACI framework (a responsibility and decision-making model), this person is the Driver.

 3. Identify a single Decider.
-Often the same person as your Project Lead, this is someone empowered to make decisions on behalf of your company when it comes to brand and project matters, or who can get any needed approvals with ease.
+Sometimes the same person as your Project Lead, this is someone empowered to make decisions on behalf of your company when it comes to brand and project matters, or who can get any needed approvals with ease.
 They are also able to resolve conflict internal to the core project team and are able to decide when the team is undecided or needs direction.
 They will be most successful if they are both diplomatic and pragmatic.
 In a DACI framework, this person is the Approver.

 Assuming that your Project Lead and Decider are the same person: